 Banks offer several types of loan, such as residential mortgage loans, commercial loans and consumer loans.
 Loans can vary by type of interest (fixed or floating), length of fixed-rate periods, currency and form of repayment (annuity or serial loan).
 Interest-only loans have also become more common, often in the form of home equity lines of credit up to a maximum amount.
 The borrower is free to make repayments or borrow more up to this limit.
-The Regulation on requirements for new residential mortgage loans now sets a cap on new home equity lines of credit at 60% of the dwelling's value.
+The regulation on requirements for financial institutions' lending practices (Lending Regulations) set a cap on new home equity lines of credit at 60% of the dwelling's value.
 The borrower pays interest only on the amount drawn at any given time.
 Furthermore, banks can exchange foreign currency and provide financial advice.
-Some banks choose to offer only a limited range of loans or services.
-With high lending growth in the consumer credit market in recent years, a number of banks specialising in consumer credit have increased market share.
-Moreover, several newly established banks have targeted this segment of the credit market (see box: Consumer credit and "Strong growth in consumer credit", Norges Bank Economic Commentaries 1/2017.)
+Some banks choose to offer only a limited range of loans or services, eg banks that specialise in consumer credit. (see box: Consumer credit and "Strong growth in consumer credit", Economic Commentaries 1/2017, Norges Bank).